Navigating What’s Next with Confidence and Hope

 “NO MATTER WHAT SEASON YOU ARE IN, THERE ARE TRUTHS THAT CAN HELP YOU APPROACH THE UNKNOWN WITH CONFIDENCE AND HOPE.

 TRUST THAT GOD IS THE GOD OF OUR SEASON, NO MATTER WHAT IT LOOKS LIKE, NO MATTER HOW UNKNOWN.”Jan Silvious

 Disclosure: I read an advance review copy of this book which I received complimentary from Tyndale via NetGalley in return for writing a review.

-This post contains Amazon affiliate links, which if used by readers, pay a small commission to support this blog.
+This post contains affiliate links, which if used by readers, pay a small commission to support this blog.

 sharing the HEART of health with faith, hope, and love

 Thanks for following this blog.
 If you’re visiting, I would love for you to start following Watercress Words : use this form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.
 I also want you to find and follow me on Facebook, Pinterest , Instagram, and LinkedIn where I also explore the HEART of health.